 Siena co-sponsors The Arthur O. Eve Higher Education Opportunity Program of New York State.
 As a member institution, Siena is committed to the education of students who are academically and economically disadvantaged as defined by the guidelines of the State Education Department.
 Applicants to this program must be New York State residents.
-Students who qualify for admission into the HEOP Program receive counseling and tutoring assistance, as well as financial support for their college expenses.
+Students who qualify for admission into the HEOP Program receive academic counseling and tutoring assistance, as well as financial support for their college expenses.
 Supportive services include a summer session prior to freshman year and continuous academic advising during the completion of the degree program.
-Candidates for the HEOP program must complete the application, or the Common Application and the supplemental form, by February 15.
+Candidates for the HEOP program must complete the Siena College Fast Forward application, or the Common Application and the supplemental form, by February 15.
+Candidates must also submit an SAT or ACT score, in accordance with the grant submitted to the New York State Education Department.